Kaitaraiwa Waka Whakarato

 "I think a good delivery driver can gauge the tone of the place they’re entering, whether it's appropriate to have a conversation or whether to just drop off whatever they’re delivering and get out of there.
 Anyone who has a licence can be a delivery person but if you want to be a good delivery driver you need to smile, present a happy face and just be extremely positive."

-To become a delivery driver you need a full, clean driver's licence.
+To become a delivery driver you need a full driver's licence.

 You may also need:

-- a Class 2, 3, 4 or 5 driver's licence, depending on the size of the vehicle you drive
+- a Class 2, 3, 4 or 5 driver's licence, depending on the size of your vehicle

 - a transport service licence